-A favorite of OnMilwaukee.com readers, Lakefront has one of the city's most unique fish fries, served up from 4 until 9 p.m.
-The menu offers up cod with East Side Dark batter, panko-breaded Growing Power perch, breaded smelt or a combination platter with beer battered cod, breaded lake perch and 2 jumbo shrimp.
-Each option is served up with creamy coleslaw, housemade tartar sauce and a choice of sides including French fries, potato pancakes or German potato salad.
+A favorite of OnMilwaukee.com readers, Lakefront has one of the city's most unique fish fries, served from 4 until 9 p.m.
+The menu offers cod with East Side Dark batter, panko-breaded perch, breaded smelt or a combination platter with beer battered cod, breaded lake perch and 2 jumbo shrimp.
+Each option is served up with creamy coleslaw, housemade tartar sauce and a choice of sides including fries, potato pancakes or German potato salad.
 A lovely setting on the river, polka music and tours of the brewery are also available.

 340 W. Kilbourn Ave., (414) 271-3414